Net Worth

 WWE

-He debuted in WrestleMania 38 and has only appeared in several matches since then.
+Not feeling the boxing, Logan Paul signed a three-year contract with the WWE for a cool $15 million.
+He debuted at WrestleMania 38 and has since appeared in only a few matches.
 But, to the fans, he’s a hit.
 Logan has stated on his podcast that WWE is his main focus moving forward in the near future.

 PRIME Hydration & Energy

 In 2022, an unlikely partnership formed between Logan and his previous boxing rival, KSI.
-The pair launched an energy and hydration drink line, called PRIME.
+The pair launched an energy and hydration drink line called PRIME.
 PRIME launched in 5 different flavors and is sold in several countries, those being:

 - United States